Panasonic unveils 'industry-leading' noise-canceling true wireless earbuds

 Panasonic says that this combination results in a noise cancelation performance "never before experienced in the true wireless category" – it's a bold claim from the company, which isn't exactly a leader in the field of audio.

+As for audio quality, we've been left guessing somewhat; Panasonic hasn't revealed the kind of drivers used within these earbuds, or given any description of the sound profile on offer.

-Whether these buds, which will be available to buy in June this year, will surpass our current favorite, the Sony WF-1000XM3, remains to be seen – if they do, the world of true wireless earbuds could have a new king.
+Plus, with no word on price, or how the two earbuds differ aside from superficial differences in design, it's hard to say whether whether these buds, which will be available to buy in June this year, will surpass our current favorite, the Sony WF-1000XM3.
+If they do, the world of true wireless earbuds could have a new king.

 - Check out all of TechRadar's CES 2020 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.